skibish/webconf15-docker-in-da-house/README.md

 Hello everyone!
-Let me first introduce myself.
-I am ...
+Before we start, let me first introduce myself.

+### Who am I

+- My name is Sergey Kibish
+- I am Full Stack Web Developer at Transact Pro
+- I believe that simplicity is a key to anything
+- I love good music.
+Listen it and if I have time, to play it.
+- And this is my first time speech in front of developers

 And, let’s start

 **Docker in da house**

-### About what I will talk today:
+### Today I will talk about

-- A little bit about what is docker.
+- A little bit - what is Docker.
 Main concepts, so we will have correct vision of it
-- Why I recommend to use it in development
+- During my talk I will answer a question: Why I recommend to use it in development
 - Also I prepared a demo - list/TODO application to show abilities of Docker (PHP, MySQL, NGINX and something more)
 - Q&A time is there will be time left :)